bitpusher2k/M365IRScripts/README.md

 * 36-Search-UALActivityByIPAddress.ps1 - Export all UAL entries associated with a given set of IP addresses.
 * 37-Search-UALActivityByUser.ps1 - Export all UAL entries associated with a given set of user accounts.
 * 38-Get-ExchangeMessageContentSearch.ps1 - Walk through frequently used content search steps for dealing with spam/phishing messages - Create Exchange search based on sender/date/message subject, export preview, export content, purge.
+* 80-OneLinerReference.ps1 - Reference for various PowerShell one-line commands that are useful during BEC response & investigation.
 * 90-Get-MFAReport.ps1 - Export report of M365 MFA settings of each account through Microsoft Graph.
 * 91-Get-CAPReport-P1.ps1 - Generate report of current Conditional Access Policies and Named Locations.
 Requires at least Entra ID P1.
 * 92-Create-ConditionalAccessPolicies-P1.ps1 - Backup current Named Locations/Conditional Access Policies and set up a recommended basic set of Named Locations and Conditional Access Policies in report-only mode.
 Requires at least Entra ID P1, and requires P2 for some policies.